Bachelor of Arts in Classical Studies

 In keeping with the Brandeis commitment to teaching, our faculty are dedicated educators and mentors.
 Our department is as close-knit as it is vibrant, so you'll work closely with your professors as they communicate their passion for the ethics, politics, art, literature, and history of the ancient Greek and Roman worlds to you.
 We offer numerous ways to enhance your scholarship, including internships, fellowships, and opportunities to study abroad.

-In addition to the impressive 800-piece collection of classical artifacts on campus, the universities and museums of nearby Boston and Cambridge are an amazing resource for further study.
+In addition to the impressive Classical Studies Artifact Research Collection (CLARC), an 800-piece collection of classical artifacts on campus, the universities and museums of nearby Boston and Cambridge are an amazing resource for further study.